anish-adm/trust_fall/README.md

 # Note:
 #### Location Permission
-Location permission needs to be granted in app in order to detect mock location properly
+* **Android** - Location permission needs to be granted in app in order to detect mock location properly
+* **iOS** - For now we are checking if device is Jail Broken or if it's not real device.
+There is no strong detection of mock location in iOS *(Open the PR if you have better way for mock location detection in iOS)*

 ## ❗Since emulators are usually rooted, you might want to bypass these checks during development.
 Unless you're keen on constant false alarms ⏰